owulveryck/owulveryck.github.io/content/post/20240422-learning-by-doing-rag.md

 I have three "assets":

-- the database that contains the information I want to give to my engine in the context of an exchange I will have (question or chat)
+- The database that contains the information I want to give to my engine in the context of an exchange I will have (question or chat)
-- the prompt template: the structure of what I will send to my LLM engine by completing with the question and the information from the database
+- The prompt template: the structure of what I will send to my LLM engine by completing with the question and the information from the database
-- the "Go" engine which will, depending on the question, find the information to generate the prompt and send it to the LLM engine.
+- The "Go" engine which will, depending on the question, find the information to generate the prompt and send it to the LLM engine.

 There is a strong coupling between the three assets today: the prompt is hardcoded and the SQL queries as well.